Listen to this blog

 - Once the installation has been completed, close the window and restart the computer when prompted.

-Now that we have seen the installation process, let’s take a look at the shortcut keys you’ll need to know.
+Now that we have seen the installation process, let’s take a look at the JAWS Hotkeys you’ll need to know.

 |1||Start reading||Insert+down arrow key|